-Did you know that a gaming PC doesn’t necessarily need to have a CPU?
+Did you know that a PC doesn’t necessarily need a CPU to function?

 Table of ContentsShow

 - Capable entry-level APU

 - Limited overall performance

 First up, we have something coming from AMD’s venerable Athlon brand that has seen many changes over the years.
 AMD had recently revived Athlon as an AM4-compatible series of affordable processors, and the APUs from that series have consistently been solid budget options!

 At first glance, the Athlon 3000G is not that impressive.
 A dual-core, four-thread processor with three GPU cores that AMD markets as ready for “720p esports gaming out-of-the-box” won’t exactly turn many heads in the day and age of ray tracing and 4K gaming.

 However, when you consider that the asking price hovers around a mere $80, it becomes abundantly clear that this APU can literally save you hundreds of dollars if all you intend to play is casual games and less demanding esports titles—especially with the GPU prices being what they are.